instead-hub/instead/doc/stead3_en.md

 Menu is an element of inventory, which is triggered on the first click.
 When this menu can inform the engine that the action is not a game tact.
-Thus, using the menus you can create in the areainventory management a game of any complexity.
+Thus, using the menus you can create in the area inventory management a game of any complexity.
 For example, there is module "proxymenu" that implements control of the game style quests on the ZX-spectrum.
 In the game "Mansion" his control, which introduces a few action modifiers, etc.